 During the winter of 1911, the Boundary League featured teams in Phoenix, Grand Forks, and Greenwood.
-They played a double-round robin schedule with each team having eight games over the six-week season.
+They played each other for times apiece, two at home and two on the road, giving the teams eight games over the six-week season.
 Phoenix had imported several new players from all across Canada this year, although none were names fans would recognize today.
 (You can read the names at the bottom the next clip.)

 The season began on January 2 with Phoenix and Grand Forks playing to a 3-3 tie.
 Phoenix then rattled off five straight wins to clinch the title by January 30.
 Two more wins followed and Phoenix finished the season on February 13 with a record of 7-0-1.
 But in order to call themselves provincial champions and have a shot at the Stanley Cup, Phoenix needed to win the tournament at the annual Rossland Winter Carnival.